×

 2. Add the spices and sweat for a few more minutes.

 4. Put the processed mixture back into the pan and add the passata and fresh coriander.
-Simmer 5 mins, then season to taste with pepper.
+Simmer for 5 mins, then season to taste with pepper.

-5. Freeze in containers ready for future use or use it for cooking any of the ideas below.
+5. Freeze in containers ready for future use or use for cooking any of the ideas below.

 6. Serve with brown rice.

-Cook-in ideas (just heat sauce in a heavy bottomed saucepan to prevent burning, add your ingredients to be cooked, then cover with a lid):
+Cook-in ideas (just heat sauce in a heavy-bottomed saucepan to prevent burning, add your ingredients to be cooked, then cover with a lid):

 • Fish & veg: Allow 100-120g white fish (skinned and cut into 2.5cm cubes) and 2 cups of broccoli florets or thawed/fresh peas per person.
 If using broccoli, cook it in the sauce until almost done, then add the fish, which only takes a few minutes.
 If using peas, you can add the fish and peas at the same time.

 • Chicken & veg: Allow 100g chicken fillet (cut in 1cm slices or 2cm cubes) plus 2 cups sliced runner beans or broccoli florets per person.
-Heat the sauce, add everything else, cover with lid and cook till done, stirring occasionally (around 10 minutes).
+Heat the sauce, add everything else, cover with a lid and cook till done, stirring occasionally (around 10 minutes).

 • Chickpeas & veg: Allow 1 cup of cooked drained chickpeas plus 2 cups green veg (eg. broccoli florets or green beans) per person.
-Throw the whole lot in to the simmering sauce, cover with a lid and cook for around 8 minutes until the vegetables are softened but not overcooked.
+Throw the whole lot into the simmering sauce, cover with a lid and cook for around 8 minutes until the vegetables are softened but not overcooked.

 Why this is good for you: